nap2000/docs/ref-question-types.rst

   will no longer be accessible.
 You will see a warning in red if this happens when you do the replace.

   In this circumstance,  if you still need to access the old location data, then edit your survey in excel and change the name of the geopoint to "the_geom"
-  Then replace the survey again.
+  Then replace the survey on you can redo the replace action.

 geopoint
 ++++++++